Brownstown Charter Township, Michigan

 Brownstown Charter Township is a charter township in Wayne County in the U.S. state of Michigan.
-The population was 30,627 at the 2010 census.
-Brownstown was established in 1827, a decade prior to Michigan's Admission to the Union.
+Its population was 33,194 at the 2020 census.
+Brownstown was established in 1827, a decade prior to Michigan's admission to the Union.

-Brownstown has three separate but connected segments; due to the incorporation of the cities of Flat Rock, Rockwood, and Woodhaven in the early 1960s.
+Brownstown has three separate but connected segments due to the incorporation of the cities of Flat Rock, Rockwood, and Woodhaven in the early 1960s.

 History

-Prior to the township's organization, the area was involved in the War of 1812, and the Battle of Brownstown and Battle of Maguaga took place in the area.
+Prior to the township's organization, the area was involved in the War of 1812, and the battles of Brownstown and Maguaga took place in the area.

-The region now known as Brownstown was, like surrounding areas in Michigan, once a part of the French Colony of New France (Mid France).
+The region now known as Brownstown was, like surrounding areas in Michigan, once a part of the French colony of New France (Mid France).
 The area eventually fell into hands of the British and finally came under American rule in the 18th century.
 The original 43 sqmi area of land south of Detroit was designated a township by the Michigan Territorial Council on April 5, 1827, when Moses Roberts was elected its first supervisor.
 This made Brownstown one of Wayne County's nine original townships.

-Research from local historians have found that the township was named for Adam Brown, who was kidnapped by the Wyandot Indians.
-Brown was raised by the Wyandots, married a native woman and grew to become a tribal leader.
-As time passed, settlements spread out from the lakeshore to begin changing the swampy, sand-hill countryside into productive farm land.
-Established in 1893 Kurtzhals Farm is one of the largest remaining farms in the township.
+Research from local historians has found that the township was named for Adam Brown, who was kidnapped by the Wyandot Indians.
+Brown was raised by the Wyandots, married a native woman, and grew to become a tribal leader.
+As time passed, settlements spread out from the lakeshore to begin changing the swampy, sandhill countryside into productive farmland.
+Established in 1893, Kurtzhals Farm is one of the largest remaining farms in the township.